openthread/openthread/doc/spinel-protocol-src/spinel-prop-overview.md

 Single-value properties are properties that have a simple representation of a single value.
 Examples would be:

-*   Current radio channel (Represented as a unsigned 8-bit integer)
+*   Current radio channel (Represented as an unsigned 8-bit integer)
 *   Network name (Represented as a UTF-8 encoded string)
-*   802\.15.4 PAN ID (Represented as a unsigned 16-bit integer)
+*   802\.15.4 PAN ID (Represented as an unsigned 16-bit integer)

 The valid operations on these sorts of properties are `GET` and `SET`.